Find A Tour

 Today our adventure tour of Haida Gwaii begins with a tour the Village of Skidegate (pop.
 743) and Village of Queen Charlotte (pop.
 1045).

 The morning is set aside to learn about Haida culture.
 By visiting the Haida Heritage Centre, we contribute to the continuation of the Haida way of life and sharing in the responsibility of protecting one of the world’s great cultures.
 Attractions include the Carving Shed, the Canoe House and Yahl, the Performing House and the Eating House.
 The centre features a collection of Haida artifacts including a large argillite collection, poles, traditional and ceremonial clothing and everyday household objects.
 Day tours include the Pole Tour, the Weaving Tour* and the Canoe Tour.

 From Skidegate we make our way to the charming Village of Queen Charlotte., spread among bays and islands.
 Guests can stroll along the waterfront to check out the bustling docks, source local art and great food in funky shops and cafes.
+After our tour we enjoy a traditional Haida Dinner where the ingredients have been locally sourced from the surrounding wilderness.
 We return to our lodge by late in the afternoon.

 Meals: Breakfast, dinner

 Today's a big day of adventure begins as we jump in our zodiac to visit abandoned villages of the Haida.

 We first take the BC Ferry from Skidegate to Moresby Island and then a drive along a logging road to the outfitting station.
 Here we don our survival suites and prepare to board our zodiacs.
 During the course of the day, we fully circumnavigate Louise Island, the third largest island in Haida Gwaii.
 This tour will make a number of stops along the way, filling out our day with a mix of Haida cultural history, resource history, natural history and great wildlife sighting opportunities.